Jaclo Faucets Review & Rating Updated: May 24, 2025

 Each faucet page provides a link to a downloadable .pdf cut-sheet that summarizes the faucet's features — essentially a printable version of the website faucet page — the handle styles available for the faucet, if applicable, and a dimensioned drawing.

 A second link to installation instructions is useful in determining whether there would be any difficulty in installing the faucet in the location planned for it.
-The installation sheet also has the exploded parts list
+The installation sheet also has the exploded parts list.

 For some faucets, the installation instructions contain Jaclo's written faucet warranty.
 In others, the reader is referred to the website for the warranty.

-There is n link to the warranty from any faucet listing page, something that would be simple to provide as a download, and which the company should provide because it is now the law.
+There is no link to the warranty from any faucet listing page, something that would be simple to provide as a download, and which the company should provide because it is now the law.

 The Jaclo Warranty